The Dream is Over, Goodbye Summer 2014

 Is it just me or does hanging out with people suck lately?
 You go for dinner, they spend the whole time whining about their boyfriend that you know they’re never going to leave.
 You tell a long boring story and at the end they tell you they’ve heard it before.
 Then the bill comes to more than you earned that day and you both go home to shit out that food you just paid for.

-But now X Factor’s back, hanging out is great again.
+But now Idol is back, hanging out is great again.
 Sure, the show is terrible, and this country’s talent pool has dried up so the contestants are farcical, but what’s better than having your mates over with a few beers and a take out to mock the delusional and mentally ill?
 NOTHING.

-If you need any tips on what to say, you’d do well to read our X Fucktor blog.

 Christmas!